Close

 • Pay close attention to who your child spends time with and be aware of changes to friend groups.

-• Strive to make yourself available for conversation whenever your child is with you — in the car, before dinner, at bed time, etc. Let them know that they can come to you to talk whenever they need to.
+• Strive to make yourself available for conversation whenever your child is with you — in the car, before dinner, at bedtime, etc. Let them know that they can come to you to talk whenever they need to.

 • Who do you socialize with on the bus/at lunch/during recess?

 • Do you sit with the same children every day?
-If your friends aren’t around, is there anyone else you would hang out with?
+If your friends aren’t around, is there anyone else you hang out with?

 • Does anyone get picked on or called names on the bus, at recess, in the halls or in restrooms?
 Has this ever happened to you?